fetchai/agents-aea/docs/generic-skills-step-by-step.md

         )
         self.context.outbox.put_message(message=match_accept_msg)
 ```
-When the `my_generic_buyer` accepts the `Proposal` we send it, and therefores sends us an `ACCEPT` message, we have to respond with another message (`MATCH_ACCEPT_W_INFORM` ) to inform the buyer about the address we would like it to send the funds to.
+When the `my_generic_buyer` accepts the `Proposal` we send it, and therefore sends us an `ACCEPT` message, we have to respond with another message (`MATCH_ACCEPT_W_INFORM` ) to inform the buyer about the address we would like it to send the funds to.

 Lastly, we handle the `INFORM` message, which the buyer uses to inform us that it has sent the funds to the provided address.
 Add the following code: